chicio/chicio.github.io/_posts/2019-03-25-blender-tutorial-11-light-part-2.md

 * paper sky, if enabled with blend sky it maps the background colors to a plane
 * real sky, if enabled place the horizon color in the middle (as real sky)

-In the same section there's also a ambient color property.
+In the same section there's also an ambient color property.
 The ambient color let us manage the overall light color.

 {% include blog-lazy-image.html description="blender background ambient color" src="/assets/images/posts/blender-background-ambient-color.jpg" %}